 story of his part in this drama.

-not me.
+me.
 I could see then what had happened.
 I had been with the company since it started.
+The

-The first year I was assistant maintenance manager and Sam and Orvis knew me, or who I
+first year I was assistant maintenance manager and Sam and Orvis knew me, or who I was.

-was.
-Probably when Sam was told that “Kennedy” had B17 time, he said, “That’s great, it will
+Probably when Sam was told that “Kennedy” had B17 time, he said, “That’s great, it will be nice

-be nice to have Frank with me.”
-I knew Ray Foster, the chief dispatcher, very well and when
+to have Frank with me.”
+I knew Ray Foster, the chief dispatcher, very well and when “Kennedy”

-“Kennedy” was mentioned, I would have been the one he thought of.
-Bill was preparing for the
+was mentioned, I would have been the one he thought of.
+Bill was preparing for the trip and

-trip and when he didn’t get a call at the expected departure time, assumed that there had been
+when he didn’t get a call at the expected departure time, assumed that there had been a delay.

-a delay.
 Departure time had not been definitely set.
-When he did call, he was told that the
+When he did call, he was told that the plane was on

 “What!?”
 He said, “I’m supposed to be on it.
 Who’s the copilot?”